peterverweij/intR0/README.md

 Below you find various ways to apply R for data journalism jobs.

-0. Datajournalism_pres.html is a presentation instroducing statistical analysis
+0.Datajournalism_pres.html is a presentation introducing statistical analysis.

 1.Basic Text Mining in R:
 Word cloud and text analysis using DNR: dnr_cloud.html